-Leading edge modulation of the auxiliary PWM controller is required if the main converter is implemented with peak current mode control.
+Leading edge modulation of the auxiliary PWM controller is required if the main converter uses peak current mode control.
 If trailing edge modulation were used, the additional load on the transformer secondary from the auxiliary channel would be drawn only during the first portion of the phase signal pulse.
-Referring to Figure 16, the turn off the high side MOSFET of the auxiliary regulator would create a non-monotonic negative step in the transformer current.
+Referring to Figure 20, the turn-off of the high- side MOSFET of the auxiliary regulator would create a non-monotonic negative step in the transformer current.
 This negative current step would produce instability in a peak current mode controller.
 With leading edge modulation, the additional load presented by the auxiliary regulator on the transformer secondary will be present during the latter portion of the phase signal.
 This positive step in the phase signal current can be accommodated by a peak current mode controller without instability.